 There are interesting bits that Tesla does not jot down in the user’s manual, like the easter-eggs.
 One such feature has been around for a while in Tesla Model 3 and Model Y but not much discussed.

-It is a shortcut to matching your car’s speed to the highway speed limits by tapping the Speed-Limit icon that’s showing on the top-right of the driving visualizations of the Model 3 or Model Y center touchscreen (see video below).
+It is a shortcut to automatically matching your car’s speed to the highway speed limits by tapping the Speed-Limit icon that’s showing on the top-right of the driving visualizations of the Model 3 or Model Y center touchscreen (see video below).

 Recently a Tesla owner shared a short video of him lowering the speed of his car by tapping the speed limit icon to match the highway speeds.

 The Tesla Model 3 in the following video was actually cruising at 75 mph on Autopilot while the speed limit sign was displaying 65 mph.
-As soon as the Speed Limit icon was tapped, Tesla Autopilot started lowering down the speed of the vehicle to match 65 mph.
+As soon as the Speed Limit icon was tapped, Tesla Autopilot automatically started lowering down the speed of the vehicle to match 65 mph.

 Tesla introduced the roadside speed sign recognition to the Autopilot Full Self-Driving (FSD) package in its late August software update 2020.36.
 In the most recent FSD Beta software release version 2020.40.13, Tesla has further improved the accuracy of speed limit data for highways.

-Tesla has two ways of detecting speed limit signs for highways, #1 is the GPS road data that is part of the fleet’s huge navigation data. #2 is the direct detection of signs using a Tesla’s Autopilot cameras.
+Tesla has two ways of auto-detecting speed limit signs for highways, #1 is the GPS road data that is part of the fleet’s huge navigation data. #2 is the direct detection of signs using a Tesla’s Autopilot cameras.

 The tap and speed adjust Autopilot function cannot be performed in the current versions of Tesla Model S and Model X using the touchscreen, because the driving visualizations in these older Teslas are displayed on the non-touch instrument cluster.
 The same functionality can be achieved with the Autopilot stalk to achieve this for now.